 The owner of the asset is very significant in the financial aid formula.

-For the purposes of the FAFSA, a parent’s asset is counted at a smaller percentage than the student’s asset.
+For the FAFSA, a parent’s asset is counted at a smaller percentage than the student’s.
 Parental assets are assessed at up to 5.64% of the asset’s value, while student assets are assessed at up to 20%.

 As a general rule, any assets should be in the parent’s name instead of the student’s.
-For example, a UTMA, which is seen as the child’s asset, would be counted much more heavily than a 529 Plan (which is seen as a parent asset).
+For example, a UTMA, seen as the child’s asset, would be counted much more heavily than a 529 Plan (seen as a parent asset).

-Ultimately, however, the FAFSA calculation is driven largely by income.
+Ultimately, however, the FAFSA calculation is primarily driven by income.
 Parent income is assessed on a scale from 22% to 47%.
-There is an income protection allowance which is determined based on the number of people in the household and the number of kids in college.
+While the new formula increased the parent income protection allowance, the sizeable discount for having multiple kids in college was removed.

-The student’s income is counted at a flat rate of 50%, but fortunately, $7,040 is ignored under the student’s income protection allowance.
+The student’s income is counted at a flat rate of 50%, but fortunately, the student income protection allowance for dependent students is fairly high, sitting at $11,510 for the 2025-2026 award year.

-The FAFSA looks at your income from the prior-prior year, so if your student is starting college in 2023, then you will provide your 2021 income info.
+The FAFSA looks at your income from the prior-prior year, so if your student starts college in 2025, you will provide your 2023 income info.

 4. Grandparent Contribution